fanteastick/quartz-test/content/hobbies/darktable.md

 > How to Set Up Your Hotbar
 > Locate the Quick Access Panel on the right side in the darkroom view.
 >
-> Add modules by right-clicking the “hamburger” icon at the panel’s top-left, or use the layout manager (“Manage module layouts”) to configure which controls appear.
+> Add modules by right-clicking the “hamburger” icon at the panel's top-left, or use the layout manager (“Manage module layouts”) to configure which controls appear.
 >
 > You can also Ctrl+click any widget in a processing module to add it to the Quick Access Panel while in visual shortcut mapping mode.
 >